 - Poster board or heavy paper

-- Paper fasteners (available at any stationary store)
+- Paper fasteners (available at any stationery store)

 - Circle-shaped stickers